MMomoCalc

 FAQ

-What is the SWIFT code for Absa Bank?
+What is the SWIFT code for Absa Bank and when do I need it?

 Source: Absa's official website + Wise SWIFT directory.
 Last verified: 2026-06-04.
 SWIFT codes change rarely but always confirm with your bank before initiating a transfer.
 Educational only — not financial advice.